Dart120/drive_delete_everything/README.md

 Run with python3 script.py
 Made because of a google colab script that went wrong and this was the easiest way to clean up might not work if you aren't me coz of oauth 2.0 🥲
+I'm not responsible for your files if you run this